-The applicant must develop a trip distribution report in accordance with industry standard guidelines using traffic count data provided by either FDOT, Escambia County, or the applicant that is no more than three years old.

-Turn Lane Warrant Criteria are as follows:

-- 1. Using the data obtained from the trip generation/distribution report, the following shall apply: - a.
-Right Turn lanes.
-The developer shall construct a right-turn lane(s) on a County roadway to serve right-turning movements entering a development when the estimated volume of such movement is 30 vehicles or greater during any peak hour. - b.
-Left Turn lanes.
-The developer shall construct a left-turn lane(s) on a County roadway to serve left-turning movements entering a development when the estimated volume of such movement is 30 vehicles or greater during any peak hour. - c.
-If a right or a left turn lane(s) is not required under section 1, proceed to section 2. - 2.
-If the number of turning movements, as determined by the Trip Distribution Report, is 25.5 to 30 vehicles during any peak hour, a certified un-signalized turn lane analysis shall be performed by a licensed Florida Professional Engineer using approved methodologies such as those in NCHRP Report 457, 659 or 193, and the Highway Capacity Manual software.
+- 13 The applicant must develop a trip distribution report in accordance with industry 14 standard guidelines using traffic count data provided by either FDOT, Escambia 15 County, or the applicant that is no more than three years old. - Turn Lane Warrant Criteria are as follows: 16 - 17 1.
+Using the data obtained from the trip generation/distribution report, the following 18 shall apply: - 19 Right Turn lanes.
+The developer shall construct a right-turn lane(s) on a a.
+20 County roadway to serve right-turning movements entering a development 21 when the estimated volume of such movement is 30 vehicles or greater during 22 any peak hour. - 23 Left Turn lanes.
+The developer shall construct a left-turn lane(s) on a County b. roadway to serve left-turning movements entering a development when the estimated volume of such movement is 30 vehicles or greater during any peak hour. - If a right or a left turn lane(s) is not required under section 1, proceed to C. section 2. - 29 2.
+If the number of turning movements, as determined by the Trip Distribution Report, 30 is 25.5 to 30 vehicles during any peak hour, a certified un-signalized turn lane analysis shall be performed by a licensed Florida Professional Engineer using 32 approved methodologies such as those in NCHRP Report 457, 659 or 193, and the Highway Capacity Manual software.
+33 - 34

-2-2.4 Modification of existing access
+35 2-2.4 Modification of existing access

-(a) Abandoned access
+36 Abandoned access (a)

-When an existing driveway or other type of access is abandoned, or not used to serve a redeveloped site, the developer or property owner shall remove all pavement or gravel and restore the road rights-of-way.
-Restoration shall include but not be limited to, grading, culvert removal and replacement of curbing, sidewalk and stabilization.
+37 When an existing driveway or other type of access is abandoned, or not used to serve a 38 redeveloped site, the developer or property owner shall remove all pavement or gravel and 39 restore the road rights-of-way.
+Restoration shall include but not be limited to, grading, culvert 40 removal and replacement of curbing, sidewalk and stabilization.

-(b) Additions
+42 (b) Additions

-Unless the project is de minimis, reconstruction and/or removal of existing access connections to current standards is required when a site is redeveloped or expanded and the number of average daily vehicle trip ends attracted/generated by the new use is increased by 50 percent or more of the previous use.
+- 43 Unless the project is de minimis, reconstruction and/or removal of existing access - 44 connections to current standards is required when a site is redeveloped or expanded and the - 45 number of average daily vehicle trip ends attracted/generated by the new use is increased by

+50 percent or more of the previous use.

-(c) Change of use
+3 (c) Change of use